rfl-urbaniak/redditAttacks/index.md

 ### Resources

+- The actual research paper is available [here](https://www.sciencedirect.com/science/article/abs/pii/S0747563221002958).
- Github folder with all the files is available [here](https://github.com/rfl-urbaniak/redditAttacks).
-The [datasets subfolder](https://github.com/rfl-urbaniak/redditAttacks/tree/main/datasets) includes the dataset (quittingFinalAnon.csv) and the bayesian chains resulting from the bayesian analysis.
-A pdf file with this walkthrough is available [here](https://rfl-urbaniak.github.io/redditAttacks/analysisWalkthrough/redditAnalysisWalkthrough.pdf) and its R markdown source file is [here](https://rfl-urbaniak.github.io/redditAttacks/analysisWalkthrough/redditAnalysisWalkthrough.Rmd).
+- Github folder with all the files is available [here](https://github.com/rfl-urbaniak/redditAttacks).
+- The [datasets subfolder](https://github.com/rfl-urbaniak/redditAttacks/tree/main/datasets) includes the dataset (quittingFinalAnon.csv) and the bayesian chains resulting from the bayesian analysis.
+- A pdf file with this walkthrough is available [here](https://rfl-urbaniak.github.io/redditAttacks/analysisWalkthrough/redditAnalysisWalkthrough.pdf) and its R markdown source file is [here](https://rfl-urbaniak.github.io/redditAttacks/analysisWalkthrough/redditAnalysisWalkthrough.Rmd).